 Honors College re-dedicated in celebration of move into Glenn A. Niemeyer Learning and Living Center.
-In October Honors College named for Frederick Meijer.
+In October Honors College named for Frederik Meijer.
 Center is awarded LEED Silver rating in July 2009.

 Expansion of George and Barbara Gordon Gallery in Richard M. DeVos Center, housing selections from Grand Valley’s collection of paintings by West Michigan painter Mathias J. Alten, is dedicated.

 Seidman College of Business is ranked one of top business schools in country by Princeton Review.